H5JKey/math-parser/README.md

 - Parentheses and operator precedence
 - Floating-point number support
 - Easy to add new operators, functions and constans
-- Convertation to RPN and it`s evaluation
+- Convertation to RPN and it's evaluation

 ## Quick Start